 Disadvantage of historical cost method

 - Under this method it is very different to estimate the service period of an employee.

-- In this methods rate of amortization is very difficult to determine.
+- In this method rate of amortization is very difficult to determine.

 - As we know, the value of assets decreases with an increasing number of years or amortization.
-But in the case of human resource, it is just the opposite.
-The utility of employee increases with the increasing experience and training provided to them.
+But in the case of human resources, it is just the opposite.
+The utility of employees increases with the increasing experience and training provided to them.